AqwamCreates/DataPredict/docs/HighValueProjectTutorials/RetentionSystems/CreatingAdvancedProbabilityToLeaveModel.md

 local DataPredict = require(DataPredict)

+--[[

--- For single data point purposes, set the maximumNumberOfIterations to 1 to avoid overfitting.
+  For incremental learning purposes, set the maximumNumberOfIterations to 1 to avoid fully train on the current data.

   Additionally, the more number of maximumNumberOfIterations you have, the lower the learningRate it should be to avoid "inf" and "nan" issues.

+  Also please to make sure to set latentFactorCount to be less than the number of features to avoid overfitting.

+--]]

 local LeavePredictionModel = DataPredict.Models.BinaryRegression.new({maximumNumberOfIterations = 1, learningRate = 0.3, binaryFunction = "ComplementaryLogLog"})